-One day when I was in my early twenties, myself and a roommate decided to cook some ribs.
+One day when I was in my early twenties, a roommate and I decided to cook some ribs.

 Off we went to the supermarket where we picked up a couple of racks of baby backs.
 On our way to the checkout, my roommate grabbed a bottle of liquid smoke.
 I’d never heard of it before.
 What is liquid smoke?
 I wondered.
 He assured me that we needed it.